formabble/releases/docs/docs/shards/shards/GFX/ViewRange.md

 </div>

-This shard takes the input view object and returns a float2 representing the view's near and far clipping range.
+This shard takes the input view object and outputs a float2 representing the view's near and far clipping range.
 The first value in the float2 represents the near clipping range while the second value represents the far clipping range.

 --8<-- "includes/license.md"